ldthomas/apg-js/README.md

 # JavaScript APG

+## 4.2.1 Release Notes

+Some ABNF grammar authors will use zero repetitions as an explicit empty string acceptor.
+That is, one or the other of something like,

+> char = %d33-127
+> empty1 = 0char
+> empty2 = 0"x"

+Previous version of APG have rejected zero repititions as an empty string acceptor in favor of the more intuitive and simpler to produce and simpler to process empty literal string

+> empty = ""

+`apg-js` version 4.2.0 and lower neglects to reject the zero repetitions form and, unfortunately, it only sometimes actually accepts an empty string and sometimes fails.
+Version 4.2.1 corrects this.
+Zero repetitions are allowed as explicit empty string acceptors and are processed correctly.

+Note, however, that zero repetitions is deprecated in that not all implementations of APG accept it and that is it is slightly less efficient to implement.
+Favored is the more streamlined empty literal string, `""`

 ## 4.2.0 Release Notes

 Version 4.2.0 fixes some issues that have been causing problems for some bundlers and/or development tools.